reacharnab330/EVPopulation-Snowflake/README.md

 2. In vscode navigate to the location where the repo was cloned data_pipeline/src
 3. Create a Virtual Environment in vscode
 4. Install the required dependencies :
-   a. pip install snowflake-snowpark-python
+     1. pip install snowflake-snowpark-python
-   b. pip install "snowflake-snowpark-python[pandas]"
+     2. pip install "snowflake-snowpark-python[pandas]"
 6. run main.py